Terminating an employee is often a difficult situation, but there are ways to ensure that both parties are left with their integrity and self-respect.

-When faced with the situation of firing an employee, focus on three areas:
+When faced with the situation of terminating an employee, focus on three areas:

-There are ways to create a termination process that focuses on a positive future for the employee you have to fire and a positive reputation for the company.
+There are ways to create a termination process that focuses on a positive future for the employee you have to terminate and a positive reputation for the company.
 These include:

 Terminations often result from an emotionally charged situation that can spark irrational judgment on all sides.
-Firing an employee should rarely happen in the heat of the moment.
+Terminating an employee should rarely happen in the heat of the moment.
 It should instead involve an assessment of the facts.
-The conclusion to fire an employee should always require two or more approvals to ensure that an objective decision is being made
+The conclusion to terminate should always require two or more approvals to ensure that an objective decision is being made

 While this is not considered mandatory for companies, the provision of career transition support is becoming a popular choice.
 It benefits you and your employees: